-9. - (1) When laying hens do not appear to be in good health or show behavioural changes, steps shall be taken to establish the cause and appropriate remedial action shall be taken.
+9. - (1) When laying hens do not appear to be in good health or show behavioural changes, steps shall be taken to establish the cause appropriate remedial action is taken.

 (2) Where remedial action is required to be taken under sub-paragraph (1) above, consideration shall be given to the following types of action -